-Helping students design their undergraduate experience
+Helping students navigate their undergraduate experience

-Staff and faculty who support students may use major maps to guide their advising conversations and help students develop plans of action to achieve their Berkeley goals.
+Staff and faculty who support students can use major maps to guide their advising conversations and help students develop plans of action to achieve their Berkeley goals.
 High school, community college, and UC Berkeley counselors and admissions staff will also have access to major maps to help advise prospective Berkeley students.
 Parents, guardians, families, and others who provide support to prospective and current students will also benefit from major maps.

 About the Project

 The Major Maps Project launched in fall 2018 with the aim of producing a major map for each of the nearly 100 undergraduate majors at UC Berkeley.
 With sponsorship from Vice Chancellor for Undergraduate Education Catherine P. Koshland and Vice Chancellor for Student Affairs Stephen C. Sutton, a project team was formed and a staff advisory group was convened to guide the development of map content and design.

 The major maps project team created map prototypes, which were tested with the advisory group and with the Student Advisory Council for Undergraduate Education (SACUE).
 Production began in spring 2019 with a pilot set of maps from the most popular undergraduate major programs.
 The initial set included at least one major from each undergraduate school or college, at least one major from each division in the College of Letters & Science, and one foreign language major.